aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

-Gets and sets the html string which contains data and some formats in this cell.
+the html string which contains data and some formats in this cell.

 **Returns:**
 java.lang.String